1924 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-The mintage of the 1924 Wheatear Cent demonstrates that initial mintage is not directly correlated with current scarcity.
+The mintage of the 1924 Wheat Cent demonstrates that initial production numbers are not directly correlated with current scarcity.

 The Philadelphia Mint dominated with a production run of over 75 million pieces, while the San Francisco Mint produced nearly 12 million.
-The Denver Mint’s significantly smaller mintage of 2.52 million pieces directly contributes to its scarcity.
+The Denver Mint’s significantly smaller mintage of 2.52 million pieces directly contributes to its scarcity and high collector demand.

-Current preservation data reveals an unexpected Results.
-Of the large mintage produced by the Philadelphia Mint, only 2,500 high-grade coins survive (0.0033% survival), while the San Francisco Mint has approximately 500 (0.0043% survival).
+Current preservation data reveals a surprising result.
+Of the large mintage produced by the Philadelphia Mint, only about 2,500 high-grade coins survive (a 0.0033% survival rate), while the San Francisco Mint has approximately 500 surviving high-grade examples (0.0043%).

 The Easy Way to Know Your 1924 Wheat Penny Value

 Determining your 1924 penny’s worth starts with identifying its mint of origin.
-Look for the mint markโD (Denver) or S (San Francisco)โbelow the date; Philadelphia coins have no mark.
-The 1924-D is notably scarce and highly desirable among collectors.
+Look for the mint mark — D (Denver) or S (San Francisco) — below the date on the obverse; Philadelphia coins have no mark at all.

 1924 Wheat Penny Value Guides